-The AAG is offering $10,000.00 in Visual Arts Scholarships
+The AAG is offering more Visual Arts Scholarships for 2014

 Scholarship and Guest Curator Information

-The Guest Curator applicant chooses five jpeg images from the thirty sample works provided as “Examples for Curators” on the AAG website.
-The five images should be chosen with a specific vision in mind as a “curator” and submitted on a CD in a specific order to be viewed.
-Each section (SA and GCA) of the application has a Personal Statement and/or a Curator’s Statement that explains the rationale for the artwork creation and/or choice.
+The Guest Curator applicant chooses five jpeg images from the thirty sample works provided as “Examples for Curators” on the AAG webpage.
+The five images should be chosen with a specific vision in mind as a “curator” and submitted on a PC compatible CD in a specific order to be viewed.
+Each section (SA and GCA) of the application has a written element, a Personal Statement and a Curator’s Statement that explains the rationale for the artwork created and/or chosen.
 Scholarship winners will exhibit their artwork at the Shemer Art Center in Phoenix for the month of March or April (see time line below).
 The exhibition will be curated by the chosen guest curator of the prior award year.
 Applicants awarded the guest curator position this spring, can shadow the one working on the exhibit for this year’s scholarship winners.

 Characteristics of Winning Entries: